My friends always say this thing, whenever they (or we, or both) encounter something in “real life” for which school failed to prepare us:

 You rejoin the party, still feeling good.

-In my entire life, I have literally NEVER reacted to any situation like that in such a secure and grounded way.
+In my entire life I have literally NEVER reacted to any situation like that in such a secure and grounded way.
 Sure, I might choose not to hang out with that person again (my external boundaries are pretty strong, I think) but I really wish I knew how to draw those lines that say “You don’t get to change what I think about myself.
 Only I get to do that.”

 This is how the same party would go (and honestly has gone before in much the same way) with my current ability to draw internal boundaries:

-I tell this complete stranger some bogus story about how my friend convinced me to wear the dress in the first place and that I feel really uncomfortable before muttering something about asking the hostess of the party if I can borrow a sweater or something to cover up.
+I tell this completely stranger some bogus story about how my friend convinced me to wear the dress in the first place and that I feel really uncomfortable before muttering something about asking the hostess of the party if I can borrow a sweater or something to cover up.

 The complete stranger moves on, completely unaware, while I fight the urge to actually go put on a sweater, find a dark closet to cry in until the party is over, or just Irish goodbye and get the hell out of dodge.

-I choose one of these three options and spend the rest of the evening feeling ashamed that I caved to the stupid opinions of another person while simultaneously wondering if everyone else thought I looked trashy too and if they were all laughing at me behind my back.
+I choose one of these three options, and spend the rest of the evening feeling ashamed that I caved to the stupid opinions of another person while simultaneously wondering if everyone else thought I looked trashy too and if they were all laughing at me behind my back.
 Maybe I should go thank that person (whoever she was) for being woman enough to tell me to my face?
 No. No that’s ridiculous, Annie.
 Get a grip.
 You’re fine.
 Nobody is looking at you.
 Nobody is judging you.

 I leave (if I haven’t already), convinced that everyone is looking at me, laughing at me, and judging me.